cashmos/cashmos-php-api/readme.md

    // You can add any custom data to the order which
    // could be retrieved later after confirmation.
-   // This could be information used to identify the customer
+   // This may be information used to identify the customer
    // making the order, etc.
    $customData = [
      'foo' => 'bar'